Mar Cubillos

 California

-At 15, I left Colombia to live in California and that’s where I really got into surfing.
+At 9, I left Colombia to live in Miami, slowly making my way to California where I really got into surfing.
 I met Legend Johnny Rice RIP, the first native American shaper, he made my first log and I watched him shape it.
 Ever since then I fell in love with the fact that you can just take this piece of foam and just turn it into something you enjoy so much.
 Michel Junod is also a huge inspiration.
 He is such a stylish surfer and shaper.
 I learned a lot about surfing from CJ Nelson, Matt Tanner and other Pleasure Point locals.

 I was constantly being pushed to surf better and better by those around me.
 I competed in longboard contests between 1999 and 2001, I was sponsored by brands like O’Neill Int, Pearson Arrow and Surftech, but in 2001 I quit because I didn’t like some of the negative elements of competitive surfing, and I didn’t enjoy "having" to surf.